deedubyalabs/crm-pro/memory-bank/project-overview.md

 Existing generic business software is often too complex, too expensive, or not tailored to the specific workflows of a solo contractor in the construction/home services industry.

-## 5. Proposed Solution: PROActive OS (Optimized)
+## 5. Proposed Solution: PROActive ONE (Optimized)

-PROActive OS will be evolved into a comprehensive, AI-powered operations hub and indispensable co-pilot for solo residential contractors.
+PROActive ONE will be evolved into a comprehensive, AI-powered operations hub and indispensable co-pilot for solo residential contractors.
 This involves:

 1.  **Building a Robust Agent Data Fabric:** Leveraging LangGraph's checkpointer mechanism with Supabase Postgres and TypeScript tools for memory and knowledge components on top of the Supabase database to provide agents with context, memory, and access to relevant information.
-2.  **Integrating LangGraph Agents:** Integrating specialized LangGraph agents (e.g., `EstimatorPro`, communication drafting agents, project description agents) directly into PROActive OS within Next.js API routes.
+2.  **Integrating LangGraph Agents:** Integrating specialized LangGraph agents (e.g., `EstimatorPro`, communication drafting agents, project description agents) directly into PROActive ONE within Next.js API routes.
-3.  **Enhancing Existing Modules:** Supercharging current PROActive OS modules (Estimates, Projects, Clients, etc.) with AI capabilities and conversational interfaces.
+3.  **Enhancing Existing Modules:** Supercharging current PROActive ONE modules (Estimates, Projects, Clients, etc.) with AI capabilities and conversational interfaces.
-4.  **Integrating Key Prototypes:** Incorporating the conversational AI strengths of the "EstiMATE Pro" prototype and the visual takeoff capabilities of the "FloorPlan Pro" (Konva.js) prototype into the PROActive OS workflows.
+4.  **Integrating Key Prototypes:** Incorporating the conversational AI strengths of the "EstiMATE Pro" prototype and the visual takeoff capabilities of the "FloorPlan Pro" (Konva.js) prototype into the PROActive ONE workflows.
-5.  **Seamless Third-Party API Orchestration:** Intelligently connecting PROActive OS and its agents to essential third-party services (Square, Cal.com, Google Calendar, BigBox API, Accounting API, Sendbird) via dedicated API clients and Python tools within serverless functions, potentially leveraging MCP.
+5.  **Seamless Third-Party API Orchestration:** Intelligently connecting PROActive ONE and its agents to essential third-party services (Square, Cal.com, Google Calendar, BigBox API, Accounting API, Sendbird) via dedicated API clients and Python tools within serverless functions, potentially leveraging MCP.
 6.  **New Feature Development:** Adding modules for Subcontractor Management, Change Order Management, Maintenance Membership Plans, and a simple Rewards Program, enhanced by AI where applicable.

 The platform will feel like a single, cohesive application, with AI simplifying interactions, automating tasks, and providing proactive assistance.